 One or more SQL statements to run.
-You can control when the statements are run with the following prefixes:
+You can control when the

 - BEFORE, or nothing: Default.
 The custom SQL is run once, before the metrics collection iterations begin. - AFTER: The custom SQL is run once, after the metrics collection iterations complete. - DURING: The custom SQL is run once for each iteration of the metrics collection.